Latest posts by Hans Blokland (see all)

 To what extent do you feel connected to the social critics of the 1960s?
 In Your critique of materialism, for example, you seem to address a similar theme.

 I absolutely do not want to be associated with the counter culture.
 This is a narcissistic, self-centered movement in which self-fulfillment, with emphasis on self (“I do my thing” and “look at me”), is central, whereas I am talking about finding happiness in interpersonal, solidary relationships.
 In addition, my inspiration comes entirely from a long academic tradition that attempts to carefully analyze the conditions of human well-being and human fulfillment.
-Of course, this does not apply to the counter culture – that was at best a social movement.
+Of course, this does not apply to the counter culture – that was at best a social movement, mainly leading to loneliness.

 As a matter of fact, I have always had a great distrust of its representatives.
 They mainly evoked irritation in me.
 In the sixties I thought that was because I was getting old.
 Now I know better.
 My suspicion that this was mainly about self-centeredness has been confirmed by the rapid way in which many of those involved have found their way up and renounced their ideals.
 Nor am I an unconditional advocate of small communities, in the tradition of the communitarian thinking of Bellah and Etzioni, for example.
 I am not a communitarian.
 When you study small communities in practice it turns out that they can be very narrow-minded, intolerant, full of ethnic prejudice.
 I want to find out what exactly contributes to human well-being and I don’t think this involves specific settings, small orderly communities or living units for example.
 There are several studies that suggest that people, especially better-off people, can fulfill more of the conditions that contribute to their well-being – warm, supportive relationships – in the big city than in small villages.